Automating Data Upload to Google BigQuery from Google Cloud Storage

 Introduction

-As many organizations start to modernize their data they may find the need to integrate with different Cloud platforms.
+As many organizations begin to modernize their data, they may find the need to integrate with various cloud platforms.

-This guide will walk you through how to set up an Automation in FME Server that processes and uploads data into Google BigQuery as soon as it arrives in a Google Cloud Storage Bucket.
+This guide will walk you through setting up an Automation in FME Flow that processes and uploads data into Google BigQuery as soon as it arrives in a Google Cloud Storage Bucket.

 The data to be uploaded to Google Cloud Storage is the CellSignals.csv.
-FME will create points from the latitude and longitude columns and write it to Google BigQuery, where it can be inspected spatially.
+FME will create points from the latitude and longitude columns and write them to Google BigQuery, where they can be inspected spatially.

-Your FME Server is publicly accessible, or accessible by Google Cloud Storage Functions.
+• Your FME Flow is publicly accessible or accessible by Google Cloud Storage Functions.

 Step-by-Step Instructions